Use this information to prepare sharper questions for a licensed provider.

 Should I take my injection on a full or empty stomach?

 GLP-1 injections go into subcutaneous tissue (usually the abdomen, thigh, or upper arm), not into the digestive tract.
-Technically, stomach contents do not affect absorption.
-However, many people report less nausea when they inject after a light meal rather than on a completely empty stomach.
+Technically, stomach contents don't affect absorption.
+But many people report less nausea when they inject after a light meal rather than on a completely empty stomach.
 A small, bland meal 2-3 hours before injection is a good middle ground.

-What if I cannot eat anything at all on injection day?
+What if I can't eat anything at all on injection day?

 Does injection day diet get easier over time?